jsdoc2md/dmd/test/md/lodash.md

 ```
 <a name="_.remove"></a>
 ###_.remove(array, [predicate], [thisArg]) ⇒ `Array`
-Removes all elements from `array` that the predicate returns truthy for
+Removes all elements from `array` that `predicate` returns truthy for
 and returns an array of the removed elements.
 The predicate is bound to
 `thisArg` and invoked with three arguments; (value, index, array).